richardhaeser-com/sw-tweakwise/README.md

 _All features are tested on a default Shopware 6 installation and in a real-life webshop_

+## Changelog
+Do you want an overview of all changes in the past versions?
+Just have a look at the [changelog](CHANGELOG.md).

 ## Roadmap
 Tweakwise offers a lot of really nice features.
 Those features don't work out-of-the-box on your site and therefor those features needs to be integrated into the extension.
 I don't have an exact roadmap